Sanchopancho992/AWS_Hacathon/README.md

 - **Technical Excellence**: Modern architecture and best practices
 - **User Experience**: Intuitive design and PWA features
 - **Scalability**: Cloud-native architecture ready for growth

+## 🤖 AI Development Assistance

+This project was built with the assistance of AI development tools:

+- **Amazon Q Developer**: Used for code generation, debugging, and architecture guidance
+- **GitHub Copilot**: Assisted with code completion and best practices
+- **AI-Powered Documentation**: README and code comments enhanced with AI assistance

+*Just like GitHub Copilot, Amazon Q Developer provides intelligent code suggestions and helps accelerate development while maintaining code quality and best practices.*

 ---